 I have always been a big procrastinator so I worried a lot about how I would manage the workload of university.
 I quickly found myself a routine and I would tell myself the deadline to my assignment was the week before it was due in, this stopped me from leaving my assignment until the week before and panicking.

-There are loads of places around Edge Hill University to get a part time job, there are even job opportunities on campus such as in the Costa, SUBWAY, Catalyst and more.
+There are loads of places around Edge Hill University to get a part time job, there are even job opportunities on campus such as in the coffee bar in The Hub, SUBWAY, Catalyst and more.
 I currently do a 10-hour shift once a week at a supermarket and I manage to save up some money to do my food shop and socialise.

 Meeting new people